UCDavisLibrary/libguides-indexer/README.md

   - The crawler crawls the url/guide (and all linked child pages for the guide)
   - A [id].json file is written to the GCS bucket with the crawled and transformed libguide data.
   - This process is repeated `scheduler.workerProcessing.sitesPerRequest` (see `config.js`) times (defaults to 10).
-  - After there `sitesPerRequest` limit is reached or there are not more messages in the queue, the worker stops crawling.
+  - After there `sitesPerRequest` limit is reached or there are no more messages in the queue, the worker stops crawling.

 Notes.